-It was a pleasure to have a behind-the-scenes experience while being the Artist in Residence at the Royal BC Museum in 2014 and to learn from the staff I met along the way.
-From the research and collections to the actual displays, I was amazed to see how all departments worked separately but for the same cause.
+“The concept of this diptych comes from the artist in residence experience.
+It was a pleasure to experience behind the scenes of the Royal BC Museum and learn from the staff we met along the way.
+From the research and collections to the actual displays, I was amazed to see how all departments work separately but for the same cause.

-The photograph of me painted in the colours of the medicine wheel—black, white, red and yellow—conveys the message of wholeness, unity and balance.
+The other photograph is of myself painted the colors of the medicine wheel; black, white, red and yellow.
+My hope is that my whole body is covered and the perspective of the shot shows NO actual nudity.
+This photo of me painted the medicine wheel colors conveys the message of WHOLENESS, UNITY and BALANCE.
 The medicine wheel fundamentally teaches the notion of respect.
 Humankind is not separate from any other thing in the world but just another living, breathing creature among many.
-The medicine wheel teachings can be interpreted in different ways but always coming back to wholeness and balance.
+The medicine wheel teachings can be interpreted in different ways but always coming back WHOLENESS and BALANCE.

-These two images supported each other in a way that is sacred and spiritual.
+These two images will support each other in a way that is sacred and spiritual.”